 We are now at a point where I’m expecting my top reps to personalize 20% of their emails.
 I give them the structured messaging, the cadences by personas, and then give them the freedom to personalize within this structure.
 I expect the personalization to be about injecting personality and relevant content.
 The job of personalization is to grab their attention and draw them into the messaging.
 The point of the messaging is to get them to act on the CTA.

 The best reps that I have are great at being their own genuine self.
 They’re good at being light-hearted and coming across as someone that can be trusted.
 This is super important.
 You don’t want the personality to come at the cost of trust.
-The relevant content is about referencing data points on Glassdoor or 10Ks or Best Place to Work awards that Relevvo has helped us identify, as an example.
+The relevant content is about referencing data points that Relevvo has helped us identify.
 You do need a powerful tool that lets you do this personalization at scale!
 Otherwise, you’ll be stuck in the trap of personalization that costs too much for the marginal benefit.
 If a rep can spend two minutes rather than ten minutes finding relevant content to leverage in personalization, not only is the value there, but you can iterate faster on what you personalize and how.

 So the first problem that you guys have helped us tackle is the problem of picking what accounts to go after in a given week.
 And the iterative process of how you’ve done it is continually adding more and more value.
 By helping us capture the research that individual SDRs were doing in the form of ‘Plays’, you’re helping us target the right accounts by automatically pulling in the insights that we know are most relevant to our prospects.
 And, of course, seeing all these conditions listed in one place is inspiring the SDRs to share additional conditions, too.
 With this level of support, we want to continue to explore what other ‘Plays’ will positively impact engagement.